Dice

 We’re gonna finish this barn today, dag nabbit!

-other spellings: dag nabbit, dagnabbit, and dag nab it
+variations: dag nabbit, dagnabbit, dag nab it

 ★ It’s one of the most colorful ways to vent without swearing, making it a favorite for anyone who wants to sound fired up without offending company. ★

-Origin
+Origin and Etymology

 "Dag nabbit" is a minced oath - a softened form of something blasphemous.
 The shift to "dag" and "nabbit" made it acceptable in polite company.
 Variants have been used in American English since at least the mid-19th century, especially in rural areas.

-Notes
+Usage Notes

 While often said in irritation, "dag nabbit" can also be delivered humorously or with exaggerated dramatics for effect.
 In modern times, it’s sometimes used ironically.